 Please read the following guidelines that control sheds and accessory structures on residential and commercial properties in Temple Terrace.
 These rules are necessary to keep our city safe and attractive for all residents.
-If you have any questions, contact the Code Compliance Department at the number and email address at the bottom of this page.
+If you have any questions, email the Code Compliance Department or call (813) 506-6680.

-City ordinances limit storage sheds and other accessory structures to rear yards set back at least five feet from any property line and ten (10) feet from the principal structure and kept in good repair.
+City ordinances limit storage sheds and other accessory structures to rear yards set back at least five feet from any property line and three (3) feet from the principal structure and kept in good repair.
 Temporary use of cargo containers, PODS and similar storage structures cannot exceed thirty (30) days.

 Remove cargo containers, relocate storage sheds to meet code standards and maintain all accessory structures in good repair.

 City Code Definitions Include: